Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 Refinancing You refinanced but didn't update insurance info with the new lender

 In most cases, lenders don't immediately force-place coverage.
-They'll send notices warning you of the lapse and giving you time — typically several weeks — to provide proof of compliant insurance.
+They'll send notices warning you of the lapse and giving you time — typically 45 days — to provide proof of compliant insurance.
 If you don't respond, the lender purchases the policy and adds the cost to your monthly payments or loan balance.

 Pincher's Pro Tip